University Administrative Policies

 6. Career Ladders: Planned Progression Within the Same Position

 Career ladders are one (1) way employees can advance in their careers at the University.
 As defined by this policy, A career ladder is a planned progression to a higher level of job responsibility, usually reflected by a position at a higher grade than the one currently held by the employee.
 Since the employee and the manager work together proactively to progressively advance the employee to a higher level of responsibility, the competitive employment process does not apply to career ladders.
-Employees in management-level positions are not eligible for career ladders, and not every position lends itself to career ladder progression; however, where appropriate, career ladders provide a valuable opportunity for both employee and organizational development.
+Not every position lends itself to career ladder progression; however, where appropriate, career ladders provide a valuable opportunity for both employee and organizational development.
 Career ladders differ from career advancement discussed in Section 7. below, in that a pre-existing vacancy is not required to initiate career ladder progression.
 However, future organizational needs and budget capacity are primary considerations when determining the viability of a career ladder proposal.

 There are no absolute limits to the number of career ladders an eligible employee may undertake at UNM.
 However, because the University is committed to ensuring equal employment opportunity to all qualified individuals, the employee may complete no more than two (2) consecutive career ladder progressions without an intervening position change achieved through the competitive process.
 After having successfully competed for an internal position, the employee may again become eligible for two (2) more consecutive career ladder progressions.
 This cycle may then repeat itself, depending on individual and organizational capacity.